Irish health system struggling to recover from cyberattack - WTMJ

 Thousands of diagnostic appointments, cancer treatment clinics and surgeries have been canceled since a ransomware attack on Friday.

-Health Service Executive chief clinical officer Colm Henry said Tuesday that the attack had had “a profound impact on our ability to deliver care” and has also shut down the system used to pay health care workers.
+Irish Prime Minister Micheal Martin said the attack was a “heinous” one that targeted patients and “the Irish public.”
+Health Service Executive chief clinical officer Colm Henry said the attack had had “a profound impact on our ability to deliver care” and has also shut down the system used to pay health care workers.

 He told Irish broadcaster RTE that the disruptions would only “mount in the coming days and weeks.”